Snowflake: A Distributed Streaming Decoder: Snowflake

-We use the same local architecture of Macar and Actis in \cite{Chan2023c} i.e.\ a processor for each node in $V_W$, a communication link for each edge and one controller which manages the global variables of the algorithm.
-For the surface code, the processors and links form a 3D lattice, oriented so the time axis points upward like in \cref{fig:snowflake}(b).
+Here we describe how Snowflake can run on a distributed implementation.
+We use the same local architecture of Macar and Actis in \cite{Chan2023c}: a processor for each node in $V_W$, a communication link for each edge and one controller which manages the global variables of the algorithm.
+For the surface code, the processors and links form a 3D lattice oriented so the time axis points upward, as in \cref{fig:distributed_implementation}b.
+Our decoder is pipelined as successively lower layers in the lattice process increasingly mature stages of decoding.

 Snowflake is compatible with any choice of network for controller--processor communication, be it the hierarchical tree used in Macar or the strictly local staging and signalling tree in Actis, with synchronous or asynchronous logic.
-We thus leave it as an implementation choice.
+We thus leave this as an implementation choice.

-Our implementation follows discrete timesteps with each component performing one operation, and messages travelling one link, per timestep. \Cref{sec:local_implementation_of_snowflake} provides the rest of the details.
+To rudimentarily measure the speed of our implementation, we consider a simple computational model similar to cellular automata.
+Each component (i.e.\ controller or processor) updates its state based on its previous state and that of its neighbours.
+These updates occur synchronously across the whole implementation, allowing us to define the following. \begin{defn} A \emph{timestep} is the duration between consecutive updates of a component's state. \end{defn}

+The clock cycle of a hardware implementation would roughly be proportional to a timestep. \cref{defn:timestep} limits how fast information propagates through the 3D lattice: messages travel one communication link per timestep.
+For example, \cref{alg:cluster_procedures} \textsc{Grow} lasts 1 timestep, since information need only travel from a node to its incident edges.
+On the other hand, \textsc{Merge} lasts a variable number of timesteps dependent on the diameter of the cluster, because information must propagate through the whole cluster to establish its root, and to push defects to this root. \Cref{sec:distributed_implementation_of_snowflake} provides the rest of the details of our distributed implementation.